prgazevedo/PWDTracker/README.md

  - View latitude and longitude of sender in the cloud: https://quickstart.internetofthings.ibmcloud.com/#/device/cc50e398fb30/sensor/

 ## TODO
- - Remove all String usage (avoid like the plague) and use CString or Char*
+ - Remove all String usage (avoid) and use CString or Char*
  - Optimize Sender code to reduce power consumption
  - Setup and test autoconnect functionality in Receiver